AmbAntony/AmbAntony/README.md

-👋 Hi, I’m Antony Waweru
+- 👋 Hi, I’m Antony Waweru.
-👩🏻‍💻 I am a Software Developer and a writer based in Nairobi, Kenya.
+- 👩🏻‍💻 I am a Software Developer and a writer based in Nairobi, Kenya.
-🌅 I am the owner and founder of Lite Mag.
+- 🌅 I am the owner and founder of Lite Mag.
 A new age magazine through which I provide various technology news and insights.

 What I do: